TrasnaCellular/LEXI-ADAM-Arduino-shield-SW/README.md

 # Trasna LEXI-R10 Arduino MQTT Client

-MQTT Client for Trasna LEXI-R10 shield
+MQTT Client for Trasna LEXI-R10 shield.

 This project demonstrates how to connect an Arduino UNO R4 to an MQTT broker using the TinyGSM library with a Trasna LEXI-R10 shield.